-What is Disability Living Allowance (DLA)?
+What is Disability Living Allowance (DLA) and who can claim it?

-Further information on claiming DLA for your child can be found on RNIB's Disability Living Allowance (DLA) web pages.
+Further information on claiming DLA for your child (including changes for those living in Scotland) can be found on RNIB's Benefits for children webpage.

 For further information on PIP, see What is the Personal Independence Payment (PIP) and who can claim it?